How to ensure your document archives are secure and accessible any time

 Is 24 hour CCTV provided?

-Surveillance systems which constantly monitor your archiving facility day and night will not only deter (and record) criminal activity, it will also be able to monitor facility staff entering and leaving restricted areas.
+Surveillance systems which constantly monitor your document archiving facility day and night will not only deter (and record) criminal activity, it will also be able to monitor facility staff entering and leaving restricted areas.

 Have security accreditations been met?